 The shared service model is all about driving efficiencies.
 But, especially when they must coordinate different areas and departments, service desks can be a very pressurized environment.
 When we're faced with multiple tickets (and users) simultaneously, it can be hard to reply perfectly every time.

 This is where Artificial Intelligence can offer big help to support and streamline these processes, taking some weight off agents shoulders.
-InvGate Service Desk’s AI-Improved Responses, for instance, generate possible answers for them to leverage as they handle requests, saving time and effort.
+InvGate Service Management’s AI-Improved Responses, for instance, generate possible answers for them to leverage as they handle requests, saving time and effort.
 Along this, the tool’s Support Assist feature (also powered by AI) provides different recommended actions to agents, helping them make sure they respond efficiently.

 Conclusion